Traffic

 Links

-If you wish to bring your vehicle registered abroad to Germany, you can do so temporarily without re-registering it.
+If you want to bring your foreign-registered vehicle to Germany, you can do so temporarily without re-registering it.
 Temporary participation in road traffic in Germany is possible if a valid registration certificate has been issued by your country of origin and no regular location is established in Germany.

 After one year, your vehicle will then also be subject to compulsory registration in Germany.